-Agricom researches, develops and markets a wide range of proprietary pasture and forage crop seeds to the agricultural industry.
-Our core business is investing in the research and development of forage options, and in the advancement of endophyte technology to increase the profits returned to farmers.
+Agricom markets a wide range of proprietary pasture and forage crop seeds to the agricultural industry.
+Our core business is investing in the research and development of forage options, and in the advancement of endophyte technology to deliver products that support farm sustainability and profitability.
 We have partnerships in place with Grasslands Innovation, a joint venture which includes Grasslanz Technology, a subsidiary of AgResearch.
 Forage crops are also sourced from external relationships via Plant & Food Research (NZ) within the Forage Innovations joint venture programme.

-We understand that there are many cultivar options currently available, so we were the first to initiate grazing system trials to identify the critical link between using a product and using the right management to achieve the greatest return per-hectare.
+We understand that there are many cultivar options currently available.
+We were the first to initiate grazing system trials to identify the critical link between using a product and using the right management to achieve the greatest sustainability while maintaining return per hectare.

 We also invest in an on-farm trial system to compare the different forage cultivars under a wide range of environments around New Zealand.
 This trialling system gives us confidence in recommending the correct cultivar for each situation.
 We are also active participants in the independent National Forage Variety Trials (NFVT) system co-ordinated by the NZ Plant Breeding and Research Association Inc.